Human Performance Science (2022)

 The Human Performance Science major represents a distinctive approach to sport and exercise science.
-It is based on three pillars, namely, performance physiology, performance psychology and performance monitoring and exercise prescription.
+It is based on four pillars; namely, strength and conditioning, exercise physiology, biomechanics and injury prevention, and psychology.
 The science of human performance extends beyond high performance sport and includes links to the general population, movement-related professions, exercise, nutrition and physical health.

-Human Performance Science is available as a major for the Bachelor of Health, Sport and Human Performance.
-Human Performance Science may also be included as a second major or minor in other undergraduate degrees, subject to the approval of the Faculty in which the student is enrolled.
+Human Performance Science is available as a first major for the Bachelor of Health, Sport and Human Performance (BHSHP).
+Human Performance Science may also be included as a second major or minor in other undergraduate degrees, subject to approval of the Division in which the student is enrolled.

 To complete a minor in Human Performance Science, students must complete 60 points from the papers listed for the Human Performance Science major, including at least 30 points above 100 level.